wynnconsultingsolutions/content-performance-analysis/README.md

 micro-budget titles with outsized returns pull the mean up by two orders of magnitude.
 Horror shows the same pattern less severely: 69.6x mean, 2.63x median.
 Any ranking built on average return in this catalogue is ranking outlier exposure, not performance.
-The SQL in `sql/content_kpis.sql` uses median throughout for this reason.
+The genre and budget-tier queries in sql/content_kpis.sql use median for this reason.
 The budget tiers show it too: micro-budget titles average 45.9x and return a median 2.50x.
 The mean is describing a handful of breakouts, not the tier.

 **5. Attributes explain part of the picture, not most of it.**